rahatislamld/Devops_Playbook_Rahat/Redis_README.md

 # Redis Installation Guide

-This guide outlines the steps to install and configure Redis on Ubuntu.
+This guide outlines the steps to install and configure Redis on Ubuntu, including both native installation and using Docker Compose.

 ## Prerequisites
 - Ubuntu server
 - Access to the server via SSH

-## Installation Steps
+## Installation Steps (Native)

 1. **Install Required Packages:**
     ```bash